Freight transport statistics

 - A European maritime transport space without barriers (COM(2009) 10 final).

-As the ten-year period covered by the White paper drew to an end, the European Commission adopted a Communication in mid-2009 titled ‘A sustainable future for transport: towards an integrated, technology-led and user friendly system’ (COM(2009) 279 final).
-Following on from this, in March 2011 the European Commission adopted a White paper titled ‘Roadmap to a single European transport area – towards a competitive and resource efficient transport system’ (COM(2011) 144 final).
+As the 10-year period covered by the White paper drew to an end, the European Commission adopted a Communication in mid-2009 titled ‘A sustainable future for transport: towards an integrated, technology-led and user friendly system’ (COM(2009) 279 final).
+Following on from this, in March 2011 the European Commission adopted a White paper titled ‘Roadmap to a single European transport area — towards a competitive and resource efficient transport system’ (COM(2011) 144 final).
 This comprehensive strategy contains a roadmap of 40 specific initiatives for the next decade to build a competitive transport system that aims to increase mobility, remove major barriers in key areas and fuel growth and employment.
-More information on the White paper is available in the transport introduced article.

 Further Eurostat information